 It’s used for machining deep grooves and cutting workpieces, with more teeth on the circumference.
 In order to reduce friction during milling, there is a secondary relief angle of 15’~1° on both sides of the teeth.
-In addition, there are keyway milling cutters, dovetail slot milling cutters, T-slot milling cutters, and various shaping milling cutters.
+In addition, there are keyway type cutters, dovetail slot cutters, T-slot cutters, and various shaping milling cutters.

 Main milling methods

-There are two main types of milling methods for carbide milling cutters in relation to the feed direction of the workpiece and the rotation direction of the milling cutter:
+There are two main types of milling methods for milling cutters in relation to the feed direction of the workpiece and the rotation direction of milling cutter:

 The first is climb milling, in which the rotation direction of the milling cutter and the feed direction of the cutting are the same.
-When cutting starts, the milling cutter bites into the workpiece and cuts the final chips.
+When cutting starts, this type of tools bite into the workpiece and cuts the final chips.

-The second is conventional milling, in which the rotation direction of the milling cutter and the feed direction of the cutting are opposite.
-The milling cutter must slide on the workpiece before cutting starts, with the cutting thickness starting at zero and gradually increasing until the end of cutting.
+The second is conventional milling, in which the rotation direction of the cutter and the feed direction of the cutting are opposite.
+The tool must slide on the workpiece before cutting starts, with the cutting thickness starting at zero and gradually increasing until the end of cutting.